dwallet-labs/dwallet-network/sdk/graphql-transport/README.md

 ### Unsupported parameters

-Some supported methods in `SuiClientGraphQLTransport` do not support the full set of parameters available in the JSON RPC API.
+Some supported methods in `PeraClientGraphQLTransport` do not support the full set of parameters available in the JSON RPC API.

 If an unsupported parameter is used, the request will error, or fallback to JSON RPC API if a